 About

-Duncan’s work has been featured in prominent galleries across Brooklyn and in collaborations with the Kolaj Institute in New Orleans and the National Folklore Collection at the University of Dublin.
-Across all her projects, she crafts a world where art is not just an object, but an invocation—where spirit and matter speak through one another in a continuous, evolving dialogue.
+Duncan’s work has been featured in galleries across New York and in collaborations with the Kolaj Institute of New Orleans and the National Folklore Collection at the University of Dublin.

 Artist’s Statement